WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 Suspicious Token Flow

-- The null address is typically used to burn tokens, not mint them
+- The null address is conventionally used to burn tokens, not mint them

 Liquidity and Impact Analysis

-Warning: Displaying a price of $1.22 per token while the actual dump yielded only $238K for 1 billion tokens confirms this token has no real value and was likely engineered to create a misleading market cap figure.
+Warning: The displayed price of $1.22 per token versus actual dump proceeds of $238K for 1 billion tokens confirms this token has no real value — it appears designed to fabricate an inflated market cap and mislead buyers.

 - 108.238 ETH from Uniswap Pool Manager → Odos Router V3

-- 108.206 ETH from Odos Router → intermediary address → back to originating wallet
+- 108.206 ETH from Odos Router → intermediate address → final destination at originating wallet

 - Transaction fee: 0.000336 ETH ($0.74)